Posterior Inference for Sparse Hierarchical Non-stationary Models: Inference for one-dimensional problems

-For the SE hyperprior, this requires the inversion of a dense $n \times n$ matrix, while the AR(1) hyperprior is considerably cheaper by reducing the computational complexity of this $\log$-ratio term from $O(n^3)$ to $O(n)$.
+For the SE hyperprior, this requires the inversion of a dense $n \times n$ matrix, while the tridiagonal form of $Q_{\lambda}$ for the AR(1) hyperprior makes this considerably cheaper by reducing the computational complexity of this $\log$-ratio term from $O(n^3)$ to $O(n)$.
 In addition, our simulation studies show that this algorithm does not perform well when the hyperprior for $u(\cdot)$ has strong smoothness assumptions, such as those induced by employing a SE covariance function.
 This flaw motives us to explore alternative algorithms.

-\subsection{Whitened Elliptical Slice Sampling (w-ELL-SS)}
+\subsection{Whitened elliptical slice sampling (w-ELL-SS)}

 Elliptical slice sampling is a state-of-the-art MCMC algorithm for latent Gaussian models \citep{murray2010elliptical}.
 Here, we combine this sampling algorithm with ancillary augmentation or {\it{whitening}} \citep{yu2011center}, which represents a computationally cheap and effective strategy to break the correlation between the prior and its corresponding hyperparameters \citep{filippone2013comparative,murray2010slice}.